hapify/hapify/docs/templating/model-object.md

 ### Model injection

-The template's input can be defined as `one` or `all` models.
+The template input can be defined as `one` or `all` models.
-During the generation process, if defined as `one`, the template will be called for each model.
-Therefore it generates one output file for each model.
+During the generation process, if defined as `one`, the template will be called one time for each model.
+Therefore it will generate one output file for each model.
 If defined as `all`, the template will be called once for all models.
 Then it will generate one output file.

 #### Single model

-If the template requires one models, therefore, an object `model` (alias `m`) will be available as a global variable in the template.
+If the template requires one model, therefore, an object `model` (alias `m`) will be available as a global variable in the template.
 In a Hapify template it will be available under `Model` or `M`.
 In a Javascript template it will be available under `model` or `m`.